DeepLearning-WJ/incubator-mxnet/tools/bandwidth/README.md

 INFO:root:iter 5, 0.023089 sec, 11.173694 GB/sec per gpu, error 0.000000
 ```

-The results are close to the unidirectional bandwidth, which is 13 GB/sec, reported by
+The results are close to the unidirectional(单向的) bandwidth, which is 13
-`cuda/samples/1_Utilities/p2pBandwidthLatencyTest`.
-But our problem is harder
+GB/sec, reported by `cuda/samples/1_Utilities/p2pBandwidthLatencyTest`.
+But our
-because we do all-to-all communication.
+problem is harder because we do all-to-all communication.

 - Use 8 GPUs, it saturates the single 16x link between GPU 0,1,2,3 and GPU 4,5,6,7.